sburtner/mat259_w19/assignment1.md

 |naatlr|
 |nanf|

-*Follow-up question*... what do those collections mean?
+*Follow-up question*... what do these collection designations mean?

-We know from [this link](https://www.mat.ucsb.edu/~g.legrady/academic/courses/15w259/d/MetadataDef.pdf) that **collcode**:
+We know from [this link on the course website](https://www.mat.ucsb.edu/~g.legrady/academic/courses/15w259/d/MetadataDef.pdf) that **collcode**:

 > This is a string of characters that encodes several data for each item, including the physical home (aka branch), collection type, and collection name.

 But it's unclear what the names of the collections actually mean.
 We may have to do additional exploraiton on SPL's [website](https://www.spl.org/).
-I'm assuming that "map" is just that, and "ref" is just that as well, but otherwise, I couldn't find much information on the collection metadata.
+I'm assuming that "map" is just that, and "ref" is just that as well, but otherwise, I couldn't find much information on the collection metadata, and since the current SPL website is for 2018, I didn't much digging to see what these retroactive designations meant.

 ## RQ3: Do maps have a Dewey class?
 And if so what are they?